 Step 4 - With the mixer running, slowly pour in the vegetable oil to allow the eggs and oil to emulsify.
 Scrape down the sides of the bowl.
 Then add the vanilla and beat for an additional 30 seconds to really make sure everything is well combined.

 Step 5 - Add the grated carrots, and using the paddle attachment, at a low speed fold the carrots into the mixture.
 Add the dry ingredients, and again, at a low speed, mix to combine.
 Using a silicone spatula, fold the cake batter a few times before dividing it into the two prepared cake tins (about 525 grams per cake tin).
-Bake for 25 to 30 minutes or until a cake tester comes out mostly clean from the centre of the cake.
+Bake for 25 to 30 minutes or until a cake tester comes out mostly clean from the center of the cake.
 Allow the cakes to cool completely before assembly.

 TIP - place the cool cakes in the fridge for about 30 minutes before icing.
 This makes sure the cakes are really cold, which will result in no icing slippage during assembly.